rhomobile/rhoconnect-java/README.md

         }
     }

-### To establish communication from your java back-end application the rhoconnect instance you need autowire your data access service layer with RhoconnectClient bean and insert noftifications hooks there:
+### Establish communication from your java back-end application the rhoconnect instance by autowiring your data access (DAO) service layer with RhoconnectClient bean and inserting noftifications hooks there:

      package com.rhomobile.rhoconnect;